SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *getLabel(descriptor :: String, default :: String := false)*
 This method can be used to support localization or using different labels depending on the bound function in the visual representation of the controller hardware.
 The label texts are defined in a special configuration file named *Controller Action Labels.XX* (where XX is a language code) located in the *Simulator Controller\Translations* folder in the users *Documents* folder.
 The content of this file is accessible using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

+#### *getIcon(descriptor :: String, default :: String := false)*
+This method can be used to support localization or using different icons depending on the bound function in the visual representation of the controller hardware.
+The icon paths are defined in a special configuration file named *Controller Action Icons.XX* (where XX is a language code) located in the *Simulator Controller\Translations* folder in the users *Documents* folder.
+The content of this file is accessible using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *actionLabel(action :: ControllerAction)*
 This method is called, whenever a label for the given action will be displayed on the visual representation of the controller hardware.
 The default implementation simply returns the *Label* property of the given action, but a subclass may add a translation process, for example.